Submission Kinds

 Supporting a range of article types

 Curvenote supports several article kinds that can be defined for any Venue.
 All Curvenote articles are built primarily for the web and are focused on providing a dynamic reading experience with hover popups, and rich cross-referencing.
-In addition to creating PDFs and JATS, each article kind can have varying degrees of interactivity and computational resources, depending on the needs of your research.
+In addition to creating PDFs and JATS, each submission kind can have varying degrees of interactivity and computational resources, depending on the needs of your research.

 Abstracts and Summaries